Starcounter-Jack/Addie/README.md

 # Addie

 A modern clojure based embeddable Lisp.

+### Update!

+The interal VM bytecode is being layed out in the [wiki](https://github.com/Starcounter-Jack/Addie/wiki).
+Please leave a comment as work on the interpreter is about to begin.

 ⚠ **DEVELOPMENT HAS JUST BEGUN.
 DOES NOT WORK YET!**